dsrobertson/onlineFDR/README.md

 # onlineFDR

-This R package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018), Ramdas et al. (2017, 2018), Tian and Ramdas (2019) and Zrnic et al. (2018).
+This R package allows users to control the false discovery rate (FDR) or familywise error rate (FWER) for online hypothesis testing, where hypotheses arrive sequentially in a stream.
 In this framework, a null hypothesis is rejected based only on the previous decisions, as the future p-values and the number of hypotheses to be tested are unknown.

 ## Installation